caltechlibrary/irdmtools/README.md

 - query can retrieve a selection of records from the RDM REST API, it is limited to 10K total returned records by RDM/Elasticsearch's configuration
 - harvest reads a JSON array of record ids from a file and harvests the RDM records into a dataset v2 collection

 `rdmutil` configuration is read either from the envinronment or a JSON formated configuration file.
 See the [man page](rdmutil.1.md) for details.

 ### `eprint2rdm`

 This tool is migrating content from an EPrints repository via the EPrint REST API.
 It will retrieve an EPrint XML representation of the EPrint record  and transform it into a JSON encded simplified record nearly compatible with Invenio RDM.
-See the [man page](eprint2rdm.1.md)
+See the [man page](eprint2rdm.1.md) for details.

 ### `doi2rdm`

 This tool will query the CrossRef API and convert a works record into a JSON structure compatible with an RDM record (e.g. to be inserted via an RDM API call).
-See the [man page](doi2rdm.1.md)
+See the [man page](eprint2rdm.1.md) for details.

 ## Requirements